 Be proud of your home country and display it as a strength that you may know two (if not more) languages, countries, cultures, rules, etc. Often international students view their status as a deficiency, where it is truly an asset in the job search.
-Also, it is ok to admit that you might not know something.
-Rather than not answering or responding, it is ok to ask about the cultural reference or an unfamiliar custom.
+Also, it is okay to admit that you might not know something.
+Rather than not answering or responding, it is okay to ask about the cultural reference or an unfamiliar custom.

 Additional Resources to Explore

 - Myvisajobs.com: Resource to see which employers have petitioned for H-1Bs in the past.
 This site also shows employers who have sponsored for Permanent Residency (Green Card).

 - Utilize the ESF Office of International Education as a resource for better understanding your own immigration status.
 If you have any questions, they are always more than willing to assist and they can be contacted at firstname.lastname@example.org.

 Inspired in part by: Syracuse University Career Services, Cornell Career Services, UC Berkeley Career Center, and RIT Career Services

 - Career Resources, Top Docs and Quick Links

 - Personality Traits, Interests, Skills, Values & Interests